Hundreds of former DOJ employees call on Barr to resign after Flynn decision

 “We continue to believe that it would be best for the integrity of the Justice Department and for our democracy for Attorney General Barr to step aside,” the statement continued.
 “In the meantime, we call on Congress to hold the Attorney General accountable.”

 The DOJ alumni pointed to their opposition to Barr’s interference in the Roger Stone case.

-Federal prosecutors initially suggested a lengthy sentence of between 87 and 108 months in prison on Monday, but DOJ leadership overruled the prosecutors in the case, submitting a new filing that said the DOJ "respectfully submits that a sentence of incarceration far less than 87 to 108 months’ imprisonment would be reasonable" for Stone, a former Trump confidant convicted of seven felony charges, including lying under Congressional oath.
+Federal prosecutors initially suggested a lengthy sentence of between 87 and 108 months in prison, but DOJ leadership overruled the prosecutors in the case, submitting a new filing that stated the DOJ “respectfully submits that a sentence of incarceration far less than 87 to 108 months’ imprisonment would be reasonable" for Stone, a former Trump confidant convicted of seven felony charges, including lying under Congressional oath.

-The DOJ alumni noted that they “unequivocally” support the decision of Brandon Van Grack, a top Justice Department prosecutor and former member of Special Counsel Robert Mueller's team, to withdraw from the Flynn case, just as they supported the decision of prosecutors to withdraw from the Roger Stone case.
+The DOJ alumni noted that they “unequivocally” supported the decision of Brandon Van Grack, a top Justice Department prosecutor and former member of Special Counsel Robert Mueller's team, to withdraw from the Flynn case, just as they supported the decision of prosecutors to withdraw from the Roger Stone case.

 MUELLER PROSECUTOR WITHDRAWS FROM FLYNN CASE AFTER QUESTIONS SURFACE CONCERNING HIS COMPLIANCE WITH COURT ORDER